Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 The Design Phase: Developing detailed instructional plans for ADDIE model implementation.

 The Design Phase of the ADDIE model concentrates on developing a detailed plan for the instruction or training programme.
-This phase comprises several key actions that contribute to the creation of an effective and engaging instructional design.
+This phase comprises several key actions that contribute to the creation of an engaging and targeted instructional design.

 One vital action in the Design Phase is documenting the instructional design strategy.
 This entails identifying and establishing clear learning objectives that outline what learners should achieve after completing the instruction.
 The design team also analyses the subject matter and conducts a comprehensive content analysis to ensure the content is relevant and aligned with the instructional goals.